huguesdg/inkscape-plugin_convert-rsml2svg/README.md

 - Click "Apply".
 The roots will be displayed as SVG paths.

 ## Version compatibility
-The plugin has been tested on Inkscape 1.1.
+The plugin has been tested on Inkscape 1.1 with RSML files produced by RootNav 1.8.1.

 ## About
 Author: Hugues De Gernier